WannaBe90sGamer/rust-docs-in-man-pages/README.md

 ## Installation
 1. Install the files from the GitHub repository
-2. Extract all ".7" files into /usr/local/share/man/man7/
+2. Extract all ".7" files into /usr/local/share/man/man7/ (if the directory doesn't already exist, you can create it yourself)
 3. Use either man or wikiman to view the newly installed documentation

 ## Recommendations